What does this funding get me?

 Am I eligible?

-Eligible applicants include South Carolina state agencies, local governments, public colleges/universities/technical colleges, K-12 public schools, and nonprofit organizations.
+Eligible applicants included South Carolina state agencies, local governments, public colleges/universities/technical colleges, K-12 public schools, and nonprofit organizations.

 How can I access the money?